Ahamed-Rahman/ZenoFuelStation_ITP/README.md

 ## 🌟 *Overview*

-The *Fuel Station Management System* is an *all-in-one* web-based application crafted to revolutionize operations at fuel stations.
-With a comprehensive suite of features, it efficiently manages user accounts, inventory, sales, attendance, orders, promotions, and supplier interactions, ensuring a seamless experience for employees and administrators alike.
+The *Fuel Station Management System* is an *all-in-one* web-based application designed to streamline fuel station operations.
+The system provides a range of functionalities for **Workers**, **Managers**, and **Admins**.
+It efficiently manages user accounts, inventory, sales, attendance, orders, promotions, and supplier interactions, offering a seamless experience for employees and administrators.

 ---

-## 🔑 *Key Features*
+## 🔑 *Key Features by Role*

-### *User Features*
+### **Worker Features**

 - *👤 User Account Management*
-  Create accounts, log in, and manage profiles (password changes and account deletion).
+  Workers can log in, update their profiles, and reset passwords when necessary.

 - *🕒 Attendance Management*
-  Employees can log their attendance, apply for leaves, and track attendance records.
+  Workers can log their attendance and apply for leaves.

+- *📊 Inventory Monitoring*
+  Workers can check the inventory status and request restocking when necessary.

+---

+### **Manager Features**

+- *👤 User Account Management*
+  Managers can view and update **Worker** details but cannot create or delete accounts.

+- *🕒 Attendance Management*
+  Managers can review **Worker** attendance, approve or reject leave applications, and generate attendance reports.

 - *📦 Order Management*
-  Create, update, and delete orders, managing details and supplier interactions effortlessly.

-### *Employee Features*

-- *🔑 Employee Registration and Login*
-  Register and log in using unique credentials.
+  Managers can create, update, and monitor orders and interact with suppliers.

+- *📊 Reports Generation*
+  Managers can generate reports on attendance, sales, and inventory levels.

-- *👥 Profile Management*
+- *📬 Inquiry Management*
-  Update personal profiles and change passwords with ease.

-- *🌴 Leave Applications*
-  Apply for leave and track the status of requests seamlessly.
+  Managers can handle customer inquiries and address any issues that arise.

-- *📊 Inventory Monitoring*
+- *📦 Inventory Monitoring and Management*
-  Check inventory status and request restocking when necessary.
+  Managers have permission to monitor and manage inventory levels.

+---

-### *Administrative Features*
+### **Admin Features**

+- *👤 User Account Management*
+  **Admins** have full control over creating, updating, and deleting **Manager** and **Worker** accounts.
+They can set initial login credentials and define user roles.

 - *📈 Admin Dashboard*
-  Access to key metrics such as inquiry counts, order statuses, and inventory levels at a glance.
+  Admins have access to key performance indicators such as inquiry counts, order statuses, and inventory levels.

+- *🕒 Attendance and Salary Management*
+  Admins can monitor attendance records and manage salary calculations based on those records.
+This includes adjustments in payroll for leaves and overtime.

 - *💸 Promotions and Discounts Management*
-  Create and manage promotional codes and discounts to boost customer engagement.
+  Admins manage promotional codes and discounts to attract customers and boost sales.

 - *🛠️ Supplier Management*
-  Communicate with suppliers, place orders, and monitor supplier performance efficiently.
+  Admins can oversee supplier interactions, place large orders, and evaluate supplier performance.

-- *💼 Salary Calculation and Management*
-  Manage employee salaries based on attendance records accurately.

 - *🛒 Shop Sales Management*
-  Handle customer transactions, apply discounts, and manage returns smoothly.
+  Admins can oversee shop sales, handle transactions, apply discounts, and manage product returns.

 - *⛽ Fuel Sales Management*
-  Oversee fuel sales transactions, manage pricing, and ensure accurate fuel dispensing.
+  Admins can manage fuel sales transactions, pricing, and ensure accurate fuel dispensing.

 - *📊 Reports Generation*
-  Generate insightful reports on various functionalities for informed decision-making.
+  Admins can generate detailed reports on various aspects like attendance, sales, inventory, and employee performance.

 ---

-## 📈 *Workflow*
+## 📈 *Workflow by Role*

-### *Employee Workflow*
+### **Worker Workflow**

-1. *👥 Registration*: Employees register with valid details.
+1. *👥 Registration*: Workers are registered by **Admins**.
-2. *🔐 Login*: Sign in using their credentials.
+2. *🔐 Login*: Workers log in using their assigned credentials.
-3. *📝 Profile Management*: Update profile information and manage leave applications.
+3. *📝 Profile Management*: Workers can update their personal profiles and passwords.
-4. *🕒 Attendance Logging*: Log attendance and apply for leave.
+4. *🕒 Attendance Logging*: Workers log attendance and apply for leave.
-5. *📦 Inventory Monitoring*: Check inventory and request restocking as necessary.
+5. *📊 Inventory Monitoring*: Workers check inventory and request restocking.

+### **Manager Workflow**

+1. *🔑 Login*: Managers log in with their credentials.
+2. *📝 Profile Management*: Managers can view and update worker profiles.
+3. *🕒 Attendance Management*: Managers monitor worker attendance and manage leave requests.
+4. *📦 Order Management*: Managers handle orders and interact with suppliers.
+5. *📊 Reports Generation*: Managers generate reports on employee attendance and sales performance.

-### *Administration Workflow*
+### **Admin Workflow**

-1. *🔑 Login*: Admins sign in with their credentials.
+1. *🔑 Login*: Admins log in with their credentials.
+2. *👤 User Management*: Admins create and manage accounts for both Managers and Workers.
-2. *📊 Dashboard Management*: Monitor metrics related to operations.
+3. *📊 Dashboard Management*: Admins monitor key metrics related to inventory, sales, and inquiries.
-3. *📬 Inquiry Management*: Respond to customer inquiries and manage interactions.
+4. *💸 Promotions and Discounts Management*: Admins manage promotional codes and oversee sales campaigns.
+5. *🛠️ Supplier Management*: Admins place orders and track supplier performance.
-4. *🛍️ Product and Order Management*: Add products, process orders, and manage inventory.
+6. *📦 Product and Inventory Management*: Admins add new products, manage stock levels, and oversee fuel sales.
-5. *👥 Employee Management*: Handle employee details and salary calculations.
-6. *🛒 Sales Management*: Manage shop and fuel sales transactions, including discounts and returns.
-7. *📊 Report Generation*: Create detailed reports for decision-making.
+7. *📊 Reports Generation*: Admins generate comprehensive reports for system evaluation and decision-making.

 ---